fancygaphtrn/trimetric-mqtt/README.md

 Read serial data from a Trimetic meter and publich to MQTT.
 Using Rasperry pi.

+I switched to using an ESP8266 and ESPhome.
+I am including the files here.

 ### Getting started

 * I installed in a python3 virtualenv using Python 3